robmagara/RM/README.md

 * Open RMWeb\RMWeb.sln
 * Build Solution and ensure all nuget packages are installed/restored
 * Run RMWeb project in IIS Express or Docker Container
-* Browse to (localurl)/test or click on the Main Menu line Stats to review the Stats Middleware Output View
+* Browse to (localurl)/test or click on the Main Menu link Stats to review the Stats Middleware Output view
-* Browse to (localurl)/home and (localurl)/test2 or use the Main Menu links Home and Record to collect additional stats
+* Browse to (localurl)/home and (localurl)/test2 or use the Main Menu links Home and Record to collect additional Stats during runtime
-* NOTE: Stats Record inlcude: Average Response Time, Max Response Time, Min Response Time, Total Responses, Response Body Length, and Request Path
+* NOTE: Stats Recorded inlcude: Average Response Time, Max Response Time, Min Response Time, Total Responses, Response Body Length, and Request Path
 * NOTE: Read RMMiddleware\Notes.txt for more information about this project and getting started learning about Middleware in .NET Core

-How to Integrate:
+How to Integrate into an existing ASP .NET Core MVC Project:

 * RMMiddleware is integrated into the MVC Request Pipeline within Startup.cs
 * Include the RMMiddleware project into your MVC Solution and add a reference to the RMMiddlware project.
 You may use RMWeb project as an example.